-Let $E=S^2T^*:=TM^*\otimes_STM^*$, the symmetric product of the cotangent bundle, and $\Gamma^\infty(S^2T^*)$ the space of smooth sections over this bundle\footnote{It is a Frech\'et space (Metrizable Complete Locally Convex Topological Vector space).
-Contrary to the more usual Hilbert manifolds, many usual finite-dimensional calculus constructions fail for Frech\'et manifolds.
-See the appendix for a standard way to navigate around this unwanted properties.}.
-The space of positive definite smooth sections of $S^2T^*$ is what we call $\M$. i.e. $\M=\Gamma^\infty_+(S^2T^*)$.
-Let us also review the following general facts, which characterize the action of what will play the role of a Lie algebra and Lie group \cite{Ebin}: \begin{itemize} \item The set $\DD:=\diff$ of smooth diffeomorphisms of $M$ is a regular Lie group, and it acts on $\M$ on the right as a group of transformations by pulling back metrics:
+Let $E=S^2T^*:=TM^*\otimes_STM^*$ denote the symmetric product of the cotangent bundle, and $\Gamma^\infty(S^2T^*)$ the space of smooth sections over this bundle\footnote{It is a Frech\'et space (Metrizable Complete Locally Convex Topological Vector space).}.
+The space of positive definite smooth sections of $S^2T^*$ is what we call $\M$. i.e. $\M=\Gamma^\infty_+(S^2T^*)$, it is a positive open cone over the vector space $S^2T^*$ (meaning that adding two metrics with positive coefficients is still a metric).

+Let us also review the following general facts, which characterize the action of what will play the role of a Lie algebra and Lie group \cite{Ebin}: \begin{itemize} \item The set $\DD:=\diff$ of smooth diffeomorphisms of $M$ is an infinite dimensional Lie group, and it acts on $\M$ on the right as a group of transformations by pulling back metrics: